-After conferring with the National Boy Scouts of America Program Department the following policy has been established.
+After conferring with the National Scouting America Program Department the following policy has been established.
 All Linked Troops must provide a minimum of four registered adults over the age of 21 with one of those adults being a registered female leader.

-SCOUTS BSA - G TROOPS
+Scouting America - G TROOPS

-All Scouts BSA G Troops will be welcomed in the same way as any other Scouts BSA Troop at GSR as it pertains to registration, advancement, etc. G Troops will likely share campsites with other G Troops.
+All Scouting America G Troops will be welcomed in the same way as any other Scouting America Troop at GSR as it pertains to registration, advancement, etc. G Troops will likely share campsites with other G Troops.
 All latrines and campsite accommodations have been adjusted to meet this need.
 All latrines and showers are single stall and lockable.
 All Youth Protection Guidelines should be monitored and enforced by adult leadership within the campsite.